$q$-Poincar\'e inequalities on Carnot Groups with filiform type Lie algebra: -Poincar e Inequality on filiform Carnot groups of -step

 where $\frac{1}{p}+\frac{1}{q}=1$, for all functions $f$ for which the right hand side is finite. \end{theorem} \begin{remark} Similarly as for the Engel group, we emphasize that with suitable growth of the logarithm of the density of the measure we can obtain the $q$-Poincar{\'e} inequality with $q < 2$ which is much stronger than and implies the ordinary Poincar{\'e} inequality in $L_2$, (see e.g. Proposition 2.3 in \cite{BZ05}).
 Thus, as a consequence, we get a spectral gap for the Dirichlet operator defined with our probability measures and hence an exponential convergence to equilibrium in $L^2$ for the corresponding semigroup.
 We also note that using the same perturbation techniques we can include a class of probability measures which besides $N^p$ contain terms with slower growth at infinity. \end{remark}

-For the proof of Theorem \ref{thm.carnot}, one needs, as for the case of the Engel group $\mathcal{B}_4$, a result of the following form. \begin{lemma} Let $\g$, $n \geq 3$ be a Carnot group of $n$-step, and let $p,q$ be as in Theorem \ref{thm.carnot}.
+For the proof of Theorem \ref{thm.carnot}, one needs, as for the case of the Engel group $\mathcal{B}_4$, a result of the following form. \begin{lemma} Let $\g$, $n \geq 3$ be a filiform Carnot group of $n$-step as above, and let $p,q$ be as in Theorem \ref{thm.carnot}.
 Then, for the probability measure $\mu_p$ as in \eqref{prob.measure.carnot}, there exists positive constants $C,D$ such that

 for any suitable $f$, where for $x \in \g$, we define $\vertiii{x}:=|x_1|$.